Hiya! I'm Korcenton.

 Free Culture

 Imagine media you could share, adapt, build upon, or remix — even commercially — without keeping hush or getting in legal trouble!
+It'd be like media owned by everybody.

 That's rare.
 Corporations own the cultural works, so (pop) culture is played on their turf.
 They can wall off your access until you do what they want.
 If you refuse, your social life is worse off — you're not where the conversation is!